ippie52/k_dht22/README.md

 Due to file locking and other aspects, super user access is required.

 `sudo kdht`

+# Features
+* Output temperature displayed in both Celsius and Fahrenheit.
+* Faster read time than previous revisions.
+* Identifies some invalid readings - out of range values ignored and confirmation when inconsistent values read.
+* Lock files no longer prevent simultaneous reads to different pins.

 # Example output
 `sudo ./kdht 28 10